A New Study to Examine The Efficiency of TMS As A Treatment for OCD.

 Brain stimulation therapies involve activating or inhibiting the brain directly with electricity, magnets or implants.
 The electricity can be induced to the patient directly by electrodes being implanted in the brain, or noninvasively by electrodes being placed on the scalp, or by using magnetic fields and applying them to the head.

-The study offers participants individualised treatment using a process known as Neuronavigation, which involves mapping an individual's brain and then matching that to MRI images so that the treatment site can be found with more precision.
+The study offers participants individualized treatment using a process known as Neuro-navigation, which involves mapping an individual's brain and then matching that to MRI images so that the treatment site can be found with more precision.

 In recent years, TMS has shown such successful outcomes in managing treatment-resistant depression that it has recently been added to the Medicare Benefits Schedule, making the treatment now covered by Medicare.